-In 2020, LinkedIn listed digital marketing specialists as one of the top 10 most in-demand jobs.
+In 2020, LinkedIn listed digital marketing specialists as one of the top 10 in-demand jobs.

 Among the most in-demand skills for digital marketers include social media, SEO, content strategy, Google Analytics, Google Ads, and marketing channels.
 Search marketers with lots of experience in both paid and organic marketing

-A modern marketer’s job is widely varied, but they’re generally tasked with conceptualizing and optimizing digital strategies that cover all the aspects of the consumer journey.
+Modern marketers’ job is widely varied, but they’re tasked with conceptualizing and optimizing digital strategies that cover all the aspects of the consumer journey.

-This means having a fundamental knowledge of user experience, SEO, data analytics, CRM marketing, conversions, and others.
+It means having a fundamental knowledge of user experience, SEO, data analytics, CRM marketing, conversions, etc.

 PRO TIP: When businesses look for a freelance marketer, they’re actually looking for a specific type of specialist.
-Those looking for more traffic will seek out an SEO expert, for conversions, a copywriter, and for improving open rates, an email specialist.
+Those looking for more traffic will seek an SEO expert for conversions, a copywriter, and for improving open rates, an email specialist.

-In the marketing world, becoming a master of all trades but master of none may hurt you and your income.
-Find a niche and do your best to learn as much as you can about it!
+In marketing, becoming a master of all trades but a master of none may hurt you and your income.
+Find a niche and do your best to learn as much as possible about it!

-According to the Bureau of Labor and Statistics, the job market for interpreters and translators is expected to grow 20 percent from 2019 to 2029 at a rate much faster than the average for other occupations.
+According to the Bureau of Labor and Statistics, the job market for interpreters and translators is expected to grow 20 percent from 2019 to 2029.
+It is at a rate much faster than the average for other occupations.
 The strong demand for interpreters is due to widescale globalization and the increase in non-English-speaking people in the United States.